Serve Community Needs for Social Justice

 - Litigating human rights issues and representing victims of human rights violations both domestically and internationally, through the International Human Rights Clinic.

-- Providing incalculably important legal services in the areas of immigration, consumer protection, and workers’ rights, through the Katherine and George Alexander Community Law Center.
+- Providing incalculably important legal services in the areas of immigration, consumer protection, and workers’ rights, through the Katharine and George Alexander Community Law Center.

 In addition, we are very proud of the initiative shown by Santa Clara Law faculty, staff, and students in designing projects to address specific community needs.
 A primary example is the series of Second Chances programs, which has resulted in innovative tools to aid individuals in obtaining expungements of old criminal convictions.
 A second is the Bridges to Justice advice clinics organized each semester by Santa Clara Law faculty and staff to provide information and referrals to under-represented individuals.
 These responsive measures are a striking demonstration of the Santa Clara Law community’s commitment to social justice and of our students’ determination to put their legal training to use for the good of their world.